How to create rules in Outlook step by step

 - Flag message for follow up at this time

-- Clear the message flag
+- Clear the Message Flag

 - Clear message’s categories

-- Mark it as important
+- Mark it with importance

 - Print it